awe-struck/Housing_Data/Occupied_versus_Unoccupied_Units/README.md

-# Difference in Market Value for Occupied vs Not Occupied housing units.
+# Difference in Market Value for Occupied vs Not Occupied Housing Units.

 ## Introduction